yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 RcHashMap: Single-threaded, refcounted map with a boxless SlotMap

 Overview
 - Goal: A HashMap-like structure storing reference-counted key→value pairs.
-Clients get Rc-like handles (RcEntry) that provide read access and automatically remove the entry when the last handle is dropped.
+Clients get Rc-like handles (Ref) that provide read access and automatically remove the entry when the last handle is dropped.
 - Design: Store Entry<K,V> by value inside a SlotMap.
 A separate index HashMap stores small, prehashed keys mapping to SlotMap indices.
-RcEntry identifies entries by the SlotMap key and exposes read access via short-lived guards to keep the design sound without per-entry Box.
+Ref identifies entries by the SlotMap key and exposes read access via short-lived guards to keep the design sound without per-entry Box.
 - Constraints: Single-threaded; no atomics; no per-entry heap allocations; no global registries.
-RcEntry cloning, hashing, equality, and drop must be O(1).
+Ref cloning, hashing, equality, and drop must be O(1).

 Prior Art
 - The internment crate’s ArcIntern (see /workspaces/internment/src/arc.rs) demonstrates counted headers with pointer-like handles.
 We adapt that pattern to a per-instance, single-threaded structure with SlotMap-backed storage and no per-entry allocation.